An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Proposed Asynchronous Two-Speed Filter

 \subsubsection{Fast Forward Projection (VHD Logic)}

-The fundamental challenge is how to pass $\Delta x_{k-d}$ to the current time $k$.
-Gradual recalculation of the entire filter loop from $k-d$ to $k$ will violate the real-time constraint.
+The fundamental challenge lies in propagating $\Delta x_{k-d}$ forward to the current time $k$.
+Recalculating the entire filter loop step-by-step from $k-d$ to $k$ intrinsically violates the near real-time control constraints.

-Drawing upon the broader principles of approximate Bayesian inference \cite{b11} and our prior work on VHD \cite{b16}, we formulate a projection mechanism specifically optimized for high-latency asynchronous data.
-Rather than viewing the historical correction $\Delta x_{k-d}$ as a mere arithmetic difference, this approach treats it as a probabilistically distilled gradient.
-It compresses the global kinematic trends experienced by the UUV during the latency window into a dense, forward-propagating correction vector.
-Given that the GP-compensated fast-rate thread has accurately captured the local trajectory shape and non-linear dynamics during the delay period, the local linearity assumption holds across the delay window.
-Therefore, we project this distilled gradient forward to the current time through a discrete-time transition matrix product of the buffered state transition matrices:
+Drawing upon the principles of approximate Bayesian inference \cite{b11} and our prior theoretical framework on VHD \cite{b16}, we deploy a projection mechanism tailored for high-latency asynchronous data.
+Rather than viewing $\Delta x_{k-d}$ as a mere arithmetic difference, it is treated as a probabilistically distilled gradient.
+Because the GP-compensated fast-rate thread has robustly captured the local trajectory shape and non-linear dynamics during the delay period, the local linearity assumption holds across the latency window, provided no extreme, unmodeled sudden maneuvers occur during this period.
+Thus, we project this gradient forward to the current time utilizing the accumulated product of buffered state transition matrices: